helm/helm/docs/plugins.md

 The `ignoreFlags` switch tells Helm to _not_ pass flags to the plugin.
 So if a plugin is called with `helm myplugin --foo` and `ignoreFlags: true`, then `--foo` is silently discarded.

-The `useTunnel` switch indicates that the plugin needs a tunnel to Tiller.
-This should be set to `true` _anytime a plugin talks to Tiller_.
-It will cause Helm to open a tunnel, and then set `$TILLER_HOST` to the right local address for that tunnel.
-But don't worry: if Helm detects that a tunnel is not necessary because Tiller is running locally, it will not create the tunnel.

 Finally, and most importantly, `command` is the command that this plugin will execute when it is called.
 Environment variables are interpolated before the plugin